Conmanx360/ca0132-tools/documentation/quartet-dsp.md

 subtraction instructions.

-Below are all the possible assembly ops:
+Below are all the possible assembly ops (reminder, `L` instructions start in the upper 32-bits of the accumulator):
 |      Opcode      |                     Behavior                                           |
 | ---------------- | ---------------------------------------------------------------------- |
 | LMUL\_S          | r =  (x * y >> 31).
 Saturate.                                          |